CloudLabsAI-Azure/SQL-database-in-Microsoft-Fabric/Workshop_Exercises/08 - Managing Production Workloads.md

    ![](../media/f87.png)

-    When the database reaches a critical state of **CPU consumption** (or any other factor which raises an alert), you can see Unhealthy points marked on the CPU consumption tab's graph, marking points where the CPU consumption has crossed the threshold value.
+    When the database reaches a critical state of **CPU consumption** (or any other factor which raises an alert), you can see unhealthy points marked on the CPU consumption tab's graph, marking points where the CPU consumption has crossed the threshold value.
 The time interval is configurable and defaults to 24 hours.

     In the following image, the CPU consumption graph indicates when the database reached a critical state.